Ozempic shown to reduce drinking in first trial in alcohol-use disorder

 He also noted the people in the study were different from those who typically seek treatment for AUD; it had a lot more women than men – atypical of most AUD trials, he said – and they were of higher than normal weight, which he said also isn’t typical of the average person seeking treatment for AUD.
 And, Anton said, those seeking treatment generally drink more than people in this trial reported – seven to eight drinks per day, and often much more, on the majority of days.

-There are already more trials underway to better understand the promise of GLP-1 drugs in AUD, and one that’s about to start at the NIH.
+There are already more trials underway to better understand the promise of GLP-1 drugs in AUD, including one at the NIH.
 But to obtain FDA approval for the disorder, pharmaceutical companies likely need to get involved.

 Novo Nordisk and Eli Lilly have been slower to pursue addiction indications for the medicines, while running trials proving their cardiovascular benefits, effects on kidney disease, heart failure and sleep apnea.
 Novo Nordisk is even evaluating semaglutide for Alzheimer’s disease, with results expected late this year.